Diana Mosley: Marriages

 Guinness was an Irish aristocrat, writer and brewing heir who would later inherit the barony of Moyne.
 Diana's parents were initially opposed to the engagement, Sydney being particularly uneasy at the thought of two such young people having possession of such a large fortune, but in time they were persuaded.
 The marriage took place on 30 January 1929, her sisters Jessica and Deborah being too ill to attend.
 With an income of £20,000 a year, the couple maintained houses in London and Dublin as well as an estate at Biddesden in Wiltshire.
 In 1930, Diana's sister Pamela settled in a nearby cottage to run the Biddesden farm.

-The Guinnesses were well known for hosting 'bright young things' social events.
+The Guinnesses were well known for hosting "bright young things" social events.
 The writer Evelyn Waugh exclaimed that her beauty "ran through the room like a peal of bells", and he dedicated the novel Vile Bodies to her.
 Portraits of Diana were painted by Augustus John, Pavel Tchelitchew and Henry Lamb.
 She was one of a series of society beauties photographed as classical figures by Madame Yevonde.

 The couple had two sons, Jonathan (born 1930) and Desmond (born 1931), but increasingly tensions arose between the sensitive and diffident Guinness, who preferred to remain at home with his family, and Diana, who wanted to travel and to fill the house with her friends.
 In February 1932, at a garden party at the home of the society hostess Emerald Cunard, Diana met Sir Oswald Mosley who was soon to become leader of the newly formed British Union of Fascists.
 Although Mosley was already married to Lady Cynthia Mosley, Diana was enamoured and left her husband, "moving with a skeleton staff of nanny, cook, house-parlourmaid and lady's maid to a house at 2 Eaton Square, round the corner from Mosley's flat".
 Mosley, however, refused to leave his wife.
 In 1933, Cynthia quite suddenly died of peritonitis.
-Mosley continued to refuse to commit to Diana, starting an affair with his late wife's younger sister, Lady Alexandra Metcalfe.
-Nevertheless, in June 1933, Diana divorced Guinness.
+The now widowed Mosley continued to refuse to commit to Diana, starting an affair with his late wife's younger sister, Lady Alexandra Metcalfe.
+Nevertheless, in June 1933, some four years after their wedding, Diana divorced Guinness.